Columbia Park, Torrance, California

-Columbia Park (formally Columbia Regional Park) is a 52 acre recreational urban regional park in the City of Torrance, located in southern Los Angeles County, California.
+Columbia Park (formally Columbia Regional Park) is a 52 acre recreational urban regional park in the City of Torrance, located in southern Los Angeles County, California, United States.
 Columbia Park provides the community with soccer fields, baseball diamonds, bocce ball courts, community gardening beds, walking paths, and a jogging—competitive cross country running trail.
 It is one of thirty parks in the Torrance Parks system.

 Park features

 Recreation and sports

 Columbia Park includes six soccer fields, two baseball diamonds, and a roller hockey rink.

 The park also includes a 1.32 mi walking path which is divided by a fence line to the east of the main soccer field into a 0.75 mi west section and a 0.57-mile (0.92 km) east section.
 In addition, the park has a jog path that serves as a flat, 2.9 mi exercise trail and competitive cross country running racecourse.
 The heavily used soccer fields include lights for night play.